Johannes11833/KIT-Ilias-Downloader/README.md

 https://rclone.org/downloads/

 ### Raspberry Pi Deployment
-To run this app on a raspberry pi, you'll first have to [compile the KIT-ILIAS-downloader from source](https://github.com/FliegendeWurst/KIT-ILIAS-downloader#installation):
+To run this app on a raspberry pi, you'll first have to [compile the KIT-ILIAS-downloader from source](https://github.com/FliegendeWurst/KIT-ILIAS-downloader#installation).
+Inside the root of this repo, run the following two commands:

 ```
-$ cargo install --all-features --git 'https://github.com/FliegendeWurst/KIT-ILIAS-downloader'
+cargo install --all-features --git 'https://github.com/FliegendeWurst/KIT-ILIAS-downloader';
+cp ~/.cargo/bin/KIT-ILIAS-downloader data/kit-downloader;
 ```
-Afterwards place the compiled binary file in the `data/kit-downloader` folder.

 ## Environment Variables